tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_10_Becoming_Bendable_by_Design.md

 ## Article 3

-### **SEO-Optimized Title:** Unlock Your Inner Architect: A High-Level Look at the Quantum Mindfulness Framework for Personal Growth
+###  Unlock Your Inner Architect: A High-Level Look at the Quantum Mindfulness Framework for Personal Growth

 ### **Article Body:**